 - Edible Gardening can instill Sense of Achievement

 Oh, the happiness of plucking your own veggies, that you grew yourself.
 You will be so happy when you cook your first self-grown crop.

 - You Can Enjoy Organic Taste

-Crops grown through edible gardening are delicious; they can flavor up your daily meals.
+Crops grown through edible gardening are delicious; they can add flavor to your daily meals.

 It is one of the biggest perks of edible gardening.
-It will add scenic beauty to your home and your backyard that seemed dull and empty before.
+Food is not only tasty it will add scenic beauty to your home and your backyard.
 The pretty birds, butterflies, and bees will enhance the beauty of your lawn.
 You can add vines or artificial objects too.
 However, you like it.
 It’s your garden, your choice!